gbmitchell/math4610/HW5/problem_8.md

 The output shows the matrix A augmented with vector b.
 Gauss-Seidel completed after 7 iterations and produced the expected solution vector x containing all ones.
+The first solution vector x was computed with serial programing and took 0.0030 seconds.
+The second solution vector x was computed with parallel programing and took 0.025 seconds.
+The parallel version takes longer in the case of a 7x7 matrix because it takes some overhead to set up the parallel threads.
+Running the code again with a matrix size of 640x640 resulted in 314699 iterations.
+The serial program took 438.4 seconds while the parallel program took 129.5 seconds.
+It can be concluded that parallel programing is benificial in larger systems.

 **Implementation/Code:** The following is the code for gaussSeidelParallel()